 - (a) The governing and administrative powers of the Authority shall be vested in a body known as the Chicago Casino Development Board.
-The Board shall consist of 5 members, each of whom shall be appointed by the Mayor, subject to advice and consent by the corporate authorities of the City, after the completion of a background investigation and approval by the Illinois Gaming Board.
+The Board shall consist of 5 members; 3 members of the Board shall be appointed by the Mayor, with the advice and consent of the corporate authorities of the City, and 2 members of the Board shall be appointed by the Governor, with the advice and consent of the Senate.
+All appointees shall be subject to background investigation and approval by the Gaming Board.
 One of these members shall be designated by the Mayor to serve as chairperson.
-If the corporate authorities fail to approve or reject a proposed appointment within 45 days after the Mayor has submitted the proposed appointment to the corporate authorities, the corporate authorities shall be deemed to have given consent to the appointment.
-All of the members shall be residents of the City. - (b) A Board member shall not hold any other public office under the laws or Constitution of this State or any political subdivision thereof. - (c) Board members shall receive \$300 for each day the Authority meets and shall be entitled to reimbursement of reasonable expenses incurred in the performance of their official duties.
+If the corporate authorities fail to approve or reject a proposed appointment by the Mayor within 45 days after the Mayor has submitted the proposed appointment to the corporate authorities, the corporate authorities shall be deemed to have given consent to the appointment.
+All of the members appointed by the Mayor shall be residents of the City. - (b) A Board member shall not hold any other public office under the laws or Constitution of this State or any political subdivision thereof. - (c) Board members shall receive \$300 for each day the Authority meets and shall be entitled to reimbursement of reasonable expenses incurred in the performance of their official duties.
 A Board member who serves in the office of secretary or treasurer may also receive compensation for services provided as that officer.